ember-learn/guides-source/guides/release/components/block-content.md

 ```

 We may want to give the user the ability to put extra content before or after
-the post, like for instance image or a profile.
+the post, such as an image or a profile.
 Since we don't know what the
 user wants to do with the body of the post, we can instead pass the body back
 to them.